The Darkside Detective: "Police Farce"

-Loch Mess
+"Loch Mess"

 McQueen is called by Dooley's "Bloodwolves" scout group to attend an emergency at their camp site (Ironically named Camp Site), during the group's jamboree.
 Arriving there, the kids present - including Devon from the Library - inform McQueen Dooley had mysteriously vanished.
 When McQueen, accompanied by the scouts, start to investigate, they come across a sentient oscilloscope named BETI (Based on SETI, though "much better" and with a camera lens resembling HAL 9000), which informs Dooley had crossed the camp's lake after receiving a high frequency wi-fi signal.
 McQueen uses BETI to track Dooley's location to an island amidst the lake.

 As McQueen reaches the isle and finds a cave entrance, he encounters Dooley in the company of the Loch Ness Monster, named Nigel, who has summoned Dooley for aid in evading 'government pursuit', when he is actually being stalked by the sensationalist reporter Dick Brickman as well as avid conspiracy theorists.
-Using an adultered version of the printed map from BETI, McQueen manages to lead Brickman to a wrong location in the island as he uses the reporter's camera to photograph a mockery of the monster (which are the Bloodwolves piled up in a Chewbacca-ish costume) for the conspiracy theorists.
+Using an adulterated version of the printed map from BETI, McQueen manages to lead Brickman to a wrong location in the island as he uses the reporter's camera to photograph a mockery of the monster (which are the Bloodwolves piled up in a Chewbacca-ish costume) for the conspiracy theorists.
 Finally, McQueen crafts a tin foil hat for Nigel to use, to prevent the government from tracking him.

 With all this done, Nigel is confident enough to return to the lake and depart while Dooley returns for the jamboree to continue.